• Skip to main content

 • A copy of the student’s current American Heart Association (AHA) First Aid and BLS cards (expires every 2 years)

-• A copy of certificate of annual completion for training in OSHA, HIPAA, and Elder Abuse.
-Information regarding this training will be provided to the students by the Clinical Services department annually.
+• A copy of certificate of completion for training on OSHA, HIPAA, and Elderly Abuse.
+Information regarding this training will be provided to the students by the Clinical Services department.

 *A facility has the right to refuse any student who has not completed the required medical documents including, an incomplete Hepatitis B series or failure to obtain a required COVID-19 vaccine or booster.